Estimating near-verbatim extraction risk in language models with decoding-constrained beam search

 In this setting, \citet{cooper2025books} define the success predicate as follows.
 For a non-deterministic decoding scheme $\dec$, the probability $\pseq$ of generating the exact $\suflen$-token target suffix given an $\prelen$-token prefix, under $(\model,\dec)$, is

 This is the probability that the model $\model$ generates the exact target suffix $\suffix$, token by token under decoding scheme $\dec$---i.e., the probability that $\gensuffix$ is equal to $\suffix$.
-For a threshold $\taumin\in(0,1]$, we declare verbatim probabilistic extraction success when this probability is at least $\taumin$:\looseness=-1
+For a threshold $\taumin\in(0,1]$, verbatim probabilistic extraction success occurs when this probability is at least $\taumin$:\looseness=-1

 \citet{cooper2025books} set and validate a very conservative $\taumin=0.001$ for top-$k$ decoding with $\temp=1$ and $k=40$.
-For convenience, we will do the same here. \looseness=-1
+For convenience, we do the same here. \looseness=-1